steinfletcher/apitest/README.md

 * [Gock](https://github.com/h2non/gock) for the approach to mocking HTTP services in Go
 * [Baloo](https://github.com/h2non/baloo) for API design

-Credit to [testify](https://github.com/stretchr/testify) which is this libraries' only dependency.

 ### Code snippets

 #### JSON body matcher